Mohamed-Saber-97/Java-Interview-Preparation/OracleCertifiedProfessional/chapter-9.md

 }
 ```

 - Optional type arguments and constructor arguments can be specified, which are passed to the superclass constructor.
-Thus the superclass must provide a constructor corresponding to the arguments passed.
+Thus, the superclass must provide a constructor corresponding to the arguments passed.
 No extends clause is used in the construct

 ```java
 interface IDrawable { // (1)